patrick-sharp/waypoint.nvim/README.md

   [x] color the mark indicator chars
   [x] color the files
   [x] color the line numbers
-[ ] popup with keybind info when you press g?
 [x] that weird scroll behavior I still can't figure out [x] the bug when saving and loading
 [x] the bug where marks at beginning/end of file don't have gaps